Aloik1/Born_2be_root/README.md

 whoami
 ```

-### Check if your user is in "sudo" and "user42" groups.
+### Check if your user is in "sudo" and "user42" groups

 There are 2 ways to check user groups:
 1. Use:
 ```bash
 id -Gn user